wkoszek/lastpass-ansible/README.md

 File `.lastpass-ansible.conf` has been created along with the password.
 You can remove this file if the hierarchy `Ansible_Vault/....` is fine with you.

-If you're a picky person OR you want to point `lastpass-ansible` to an existing hierarchy of Vaults, just stick it to `.lastpass-ansible.conf`.
+# More details and custom settings

+If you're a picky person and you don't like `Ansible_Vault` OR you want to point `lastpass-ansible` to an existing hierarchy of Vaults, just stick it to `.lastpass-ansible.conf`.
 It's format is very easy:

 	# lastpass-ansible configuration file.
 For more details read:
 	# https://github.com/wkoszek/lastpass-ansible